nitsnwits/reactnd-project-readable-starter/README.md

 # Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This is a project from Udacity's React Nanodgree second phase of React & Redux.
+It is a simple post/blog management app.
+Users are able to create a post in a category, list all posts or based on category, voting mechanism and various CRUD operations on the entities like posts and comments.

+This project was built on top of starter code provided by Udacity in the [Starter Project for Readable](https://github.com/udacity/reactnd-project-readable-starter)

-## Start Developing
+## Starting backend

-To get started developing right away:

-* Install and start the API server
+You need to first start the backend api server which the frontend will use as the backend.

 - `cd api-server`
 - `npm install`
 - `node server`

-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
-    - `cd frontend`
+## Launching frontend application

+After cloning the github repo, run the following scripts:

+### `npm install`

+Installs the dependencies required for your project

-    - `npm start`
+### `npm start`

+Start the application and launches on localhost:3000

+### `npm test`

+Starts tests

+### `npm run build`

+Creates a production build

 ## API Server